drdaemos/xc5-docs/en/setting_up_x-cart_5_environment/creating_self-signed_ssl_certificate.md

 # Why do I need self-signed SSL certificate?

-SSL certificate is used by {% link "openSSL" ref_orcIg5OV %} in order to encrypt data passed via {% link "cURL" ref_AcqpgorP %}.
+SSL certificate is used by {% link "openSSL" ref_32rQTvVs %} in order to encrypt data passed via {% link "cURL" ref_H4JdJOTr %}.
 If you are testing X-Cart 5 on local machine and your web-server does not have any SSL certificate, then your store will not be able to connect to marketplace.
 If this is your case, you need to generate self-signed SSL certificate in order to be able to install modules.
 The way you can do it will depend on what type of server you are using.

 # Creating self-signed SSL certificate